julianpoy/recipesage-docs/docs/tutorials/settings/import/json-ld.md

 ---
 title: Importing From JSON-LD
+description: Import recipes from JSON-LD files into RecipeSage.
+JSON-LD is a standardized format supported by many recipe management applications.
 ---

 JSON-LD (JavaScript Object Notation for Linked Data) is a standardized format for structuring recipe data that follows Schema.org standards.